 Another option, which I discovered purely by chance, is to use an Exped Schnozzel Pumpbag, weighing 2.5 ounces, to inflate the Ultralight Sleeping pad because its valve adapter is perfectly compatible with the flat Sea-to-Summit inflation vale.
 The Schnozzel is a very lightweight 45 liter roll top pump sack that can double as a pack liner.
 It only takes one point five (1.5) bagfuls of air to completely inflate the Sea-to-Summit Ultralight sleeping pad with the Schnozzel, which can do also waterproof your gear and clothing.

 The Sea-to-Summit Ultralight Sleeping Pad is a real advance in inflatable sleeping pad comfort, providing fast deflation speed, compact storage size, and side sleeping comfort.
 My only concern with the Ultralight pad reviewed here is its R-value, which is quite low, at just 0.7.
-If you plan to use this pad in cooler spring or autumn temperatures, I’d recommend you get the Sea-to-Summit Ultralight Insulated Sleeping Pad, which has an R-value of 3.3, and will have greater utility outside of hot summer weather.
+If you plan to use this pad in cooler spring or autumn temperatures, I’d recommend you get the Sea-to-Summit Ultralight Insulated Sleeping Pad, which has an R-value of 3.3 (See Sleeping Pad R-Values), and will have greater utility outside of hot summer weather.
 While it’s significantly heavier (15.5 ounces) than the Ultralight Sleeping Pad reviewed here, it uses the same flat valve and air sprung cell technology, providing durable comfort for backpackers and campers, alike.

 - Packs small and very flat